dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 - don't capitalize first letter
 - no dot (.) at the end

-## Pull request guidelines
+## Pull Request Guidelines

 ### Set title and add description

 A pull request usually resolves one issue or user story defined on [Youtrack](https://dasch.myjetbrains.com/youtrack/).
-Since we started to use the [release-please-action](https://github.com/marketplace/actions/release-please-action) it's very important to set the PR title in the correct way, especially becuase all commits added within the pull request are squashed.
-Otherwise PR's with bad titles won't be added to the automatically generated CHANGELOG.
-Thus PR title have a role of commit message for whole PR and follows the commit message convention mentioned [above](#git-commit-guidelines) with small modifications.
+Since we started to use the [release-please-action](https://github.com/marketplace/actions/release-please-action) it's very important to set the PR title in the correct way, especially because all commits added within the pull request are squashed.
+Otherwise PR's with bad titles won't be added to the automatically generated CHANGELOG and release notes.
+Thus PR title has to follow the commit message convention mentioned [above](#git-commit-guidelines), with small modifications.

 #### PR Title Format

 ```text
 <type>(<scope>): <subject> (<DSP-no.>)
 ```

-It's crucial to start the PR title with the `<type>` ([allowed types](#type)), followed by optional`<scope>`. `<subject>` should be YouTrack task title or its short version.
-At the end of the title PR title add inside the brackets `<DSP-no.>`, which represents the number of the task(s) related to the PR.
-Here is the example:
+It's crucial to start the PR title with the `<type>` ([allowed types](#type)), followed by optional`<scope>` (in brackets and without space between type and scope). `<subject>` should be YouTrack task title or its short version.
+At the end of the PR title add inside the brackets `<DSP-no.>`, which represents the number of the task(s) related to the PR.
+Here is an example:

 ```text
 docs(contribution): example pull request title (DSP-001)